How to Choose a Good Sunscreen

 How to choose a good sunscreen

-1. Avoid oxybenzone (or any chemical sunscreen, if that makes it easier.).
-It's unhealthy for you and the environment.
+1. Avoid oxybenzone and octinoxate.
+They're unhealthy for you and the environment, they're banned by Hawaii.
 Especially avoid oxybenzone in sprays, as that maximizes exposure.
 Steer toward the minerals.

 2. Look for zinc oxide as an active ingredient.
 Titanium dioxide is fine as an active ingredient, too, but it shouldn't be only titanium dioxide.
 You want zinc for broad spectrum protection.